Juiced-Devs/Kalyx/README.md

 #
 Pronounced kay-licks, Kalyx is an ultra-generalized, easy to use, and expansive set of NixOS modules, centered around creating an OS like ecosystem that is interoperable between any nixos config.
 Kalyx can be thought of as a distribution of NixOS.

+# Mission Statement
+Kalyx allows new NixOS users to stand on-top of the Kalyx base, making building a NixOS system simple.
+We plan to write documentation centered around new users, this streamlines the NixOS and Kalyx learning curve, giving room for growth.
+As for experienced users Kalyx simply streamlines, simplifies and interconnects common configuration options on your system.

 # History
 Kalyx was spawned from KyleOS, a system repository shared between friends.
 After growing to a considerable size it became apparent that while the system had many benefits, it failed to scale.